Rainier II of Monaco

 He was Admiral of Languedoc and Seneschal of Piedmont.
 He fought with the French army in the Battle of Poitiers.
 France's terrible losses in that epic battle led to sweeping military reforms by King Charles V of France.
 Monaco's port benefited directly from these.
 While escorting convoys of French merchant ships in the English Channel, he was captured by Edward the Black Prince.
 Edward sold his noble prisoner to his father, Edward III of England.

 Marriage and issue

-First childless marriage to Maria del Carretto, daughter of Giorgio Marchese di Finale e Noli (Marquis/Margrave of Final and Noli) & his wife Leonora Fieschi.
+First childless marriage to Maria del Carretto, daughter of Giorgio Marchese di Finale e Noli (Marquis/Margrave of Final and Noli) and Leonora Fieschi.
+They had no children.